Fundamental Knowledge about DVDs

 Three Types of Data

-A DVD disc includes three types of media data: video, audio and sub-picture.
+A DVD disc includes three types of media data: video, audio, and sub-picture.
 DVD videos usually adopt the MPEG-2 compression algorithm and DVD video streams can support Multi-Angle movies.
 A Multi-Angle movie is shot by several cameras from several angles (9 angles maximally) at the same time.
 This Multi-Angle function allows the viewer to choose any one angle he likes the most.

 A subpicture is a graphical display system which is a part of DVD-Video.
 It is mostly used to display subtitles, but it also can be used for menu highlighting and some other effects.
 A DVD can have, at most, 32 subpicture streams.